Test in production without watermarks.

 To integrate IronBarcode into your VB.NET project to generate linear barcodes, follow these steps:

-Now that IronBarcode is integrated in VB.NET console application, let's create barcode using IronBarcode that generates a barcode.
+Now that IronBarcode is integrated into the VB.NET console application, let's create a barcode using IronBarcode that generates a barcode.

 Imports IronBarCode